 4. Cut Unnecessary Costs and Control Your Budget

-The control you have over your budget will make you feel better about how you are spending the money.
-Your launch pad will be fully functional and will serve as a foundation to make continuous improvements using real-user-data.
+Your launch pad will be fully functional and will serve as a foundation to make continuous improvements using real user data.
 Because everything is planned out, you’ll be able to set up your budget upfront.
 In traditional website design, things you may want to change or implement can result in website development delays and unexpected costs.

 5. Continuously Improve

 There’s nothing you can’t change or modify with GDD.
 If you see something that you’d like changed or removed from your site, it can be done.
-That’s the beauty of growth-driven design - you can always change out something that isn’t working for something that is more effective.
+That’s the beauty of Growth-Driven Web Design - you can always change out something that isn’t working for something that is more effective.